 Economists believe that the direct influence of sterilized intervention on exchange rates is small compared with that of nonsterilized intervention.
 Even sterilized intervention can affect exchange rates, however, through its indirect influence on market expectations about future policies.
 Such psychological effects, which can result from just the stated intention of the Community’s central banks to intervene, can disrupt the market by confusing traders about official plans.
 The signaling effect of intervention is most likely to benefit the authorities when their other macroeconomic policies are already being adjusted to push the exchange rate in the desired direction.

-6. The problems caused by exchange-rate variability are discussed at length in Chapter 19; some monetary policy autonomy might willingly be sacrificed to reduce these problems.
-Policy-makers might also sacrifice autonomy to enter into cooperative arrangements with foreign policy-makers that reduce the risk of “beggar-thy-neighbor” policy actions (see the appendix to Chapter 19).
+6. Exchange rate stability may be preferred to monetary policy autonomy for several reasons.
+First, a country with a history of high inflation may need to commit to a fixed exchange rate regime to get inflation under control.
+This is most often seen in countries without independent central banks that use monetary policy as a means of supporting expansionary fiscal policy.
+Second, a reduction in currency risk can remove a significant barrier to international trade and investment.
+Finally, policymakers may choose to sacrifice autonomy to enter into cooperative agreements with other countries to reduce the risk of “beggar thy neighbor” policies.
+All of these benefits must be weighed against the cost of losing monetary autonomy.
+If a nation fixes its exchange rate to a country with which it has a highly coordinated business cycle, this may not be a large cost.
+If however, the country is hit by frequent idiosyncratic shocks, the loss of monetary policy as a tool to deal with these shocks may exceed any gain from exchange rate stability.

 7. By raising output, fiscal expansion raises imports and thus worsens the current-account balance.
 The immediate fall in the current account is smaller than under floating, however, because the currency does not appreciate and crowd out net exports.

 8. The reason that the effects of temporary and permanent fiscal expansions differ under floating exchange rates is that a temporary policy has no effect on the expected exchange rate while a permanent policy does.
 The AA curve shifts with a change in the expected exchange rate.
 In terms of the diagram, a permanent fiscal expansion causes the AA curve to shift down and to the left which, combined with the outward shift in the DD curve, results in no change in output.
 With fixed exchange rates, however, there is no change in the expected exchange rate with either policy since the exchange rate is, by definition, fixed.
 In response to both temporary and permanent fiscal expansions, the central bank must expand the money supply (shift AA out) to prevent the currency from appreciating (due to the shift out in the DD curve).
 Thus, Y goes up and E does not change after a permanent or temporary fiscal expansion when exchange rates are fixed.